-- 4.1.
-In the case of herbicides and plant growth regulants it is imperative that plots be kept free of weeds during the entire trial period. - 4.2.
-Separate phytotoxicity studies should be undertaken on different cultivars.
+- 4.1 In the case of herbicides and plant growth regulants it is imperative that plots be kept free of weeds during the entire trial period. - 4.2 Separate phytotoxity studies should be undertaken on different cultivars.
 Only examples of the main cultivar types grown in South Africa should be included in these studies.
-New cultivars will be screened for phytotoxic effects of registered herbicides before release for commercial production by the breeder. - 4.3.
-The methods of application should be the same as for the efficacy trials.
-Treatments must include at least the proposed rate of application and double that rate, as well as an untreated (hand-weeded) control. - 4.4.
-Visual signs of phytotoxicity if any, must be evaluated at regular intervals throughout the active growing period.
-Effect on yield, changes in growth rate, plant height and/or dry bio-mass produced during the active growing period should be recorded. - 4.5.
-Phytotoxicity should be determined not only in terms of the effect on yield, but can also include changes in growth rate, plant height and/or dry bio-mass produced during the active growing period. - 4.6.
-A description of the phytotoxicity symptoms supported by photographic evidence should be given as well as how the plant will recover. - 4.7.
-Where applicable, e.g. in the case of dinitroanilines, the residual effects of herbicides should be determined and the minimum period for no harmful after-effects to occur should be specified, for tobacco as well as for crops normally succeeding tobacco in the crop rotation system.
-The residual effects must be determined on three soil types by applying the recommended and double rate with a control in strips on a land area.
-Other crops normally grown in rotation with tobacco should be planted.
+New cultivars will be screened for phytotoxic affects of registered herbicides before release for commercial production by the breeder. - 4.3 The method of application should be the same as for the efficacy trials.
+Treatments must include at least the proposed rate of application and double that rate, as well as an untreated (hand-weeded) control. - 4.4 Tests should be run to determine the effect of growth regulants and defoliants on the germination of cotton seed for planting purposes. - 4.5 Visual signs of phytotoxity, if any, must be evaluated at regular intervals throughout the active growing period.
+Effect on yield, changes in growth rate, plant height and or dry bio-mass produced during the active growing period should be recorded. - 4.6 Phytotoxicity should be determined not only in terms of the effect on yield, but can also include changes in growth rate, plant height and dry bio-mass produced during the active growing period. - 4.7 A description of the phytotoxicity symptoms supported by photographic evidence should be given as well as how the plant will recover.